blubecks/laravel_vagrant/README.md

     - $ cd /vagrant
     - bootstrap your laravel project
         - from scratch: composer create-project --prefer-dist laravel/laravel NAME_OF_THE_PROJECT
-        - or git clone (and then install all the dependencies with composer install.. npm install and so on)
+        - or git clone (and then install all the dependencies with composer install.. npm install.. generate the application key and so on)
     - edit in your development .env file

     DB_DATABASE=NAME_OF_DB_PROJECT